Florida State vs. Georgia Predictions & Picks - Women's NCAA Tournament First Round

 Florida State Performance Insights

-- The Seminoles outscore opponents by 13.1 points per game (scoring 80.1 points per game to rank 10th in college basketball while giving up 67 per contest to rank 247th in college basketball) and have a +420 scoring differential overall.
+- The Seminoles average 80.1 points per game (10th in college basketball) while giving up 67.0 per contest (247th in college basketball).
+They have a +420 scoring differential overall and outscore opponents by 13.1 points per game.

-- Florida State's offense has been worse in ACC action this season, scoring 76.2 points per contest, compared to its overall average of 80.1 PPG.
+- Florida State's offense has been less effective in ACC contests this season, averaging 76.2 points per contest, compared to its season average of 80.1 PPG.

-- When playing at home, the Seminoles are posting 11.5 more points per game (86.3) than they are when playing on the road (74.8).
+- The Seminoles are posting 86.3 points per game when playing at home.
+In road games, they are averaging 74.8 points per contest.

 © 2023 Data Skrive.
 All rights reserved.